Skip to content Skip to left sidebar Skip to footer

 This policy document is written with current information and advice.
 It will be reviewed at least annually or when further advice is issued by the ICO.

-All employees, role holders and councillors are expected to comply with this policy at all times to protect privacy, confidentiality and the interests of the Council.
+All employees, role holders and councillors are always expected to comply with this policy to protect privacy, confidentiality and the interests of the Council.

 1. Document Record